How An Idiot Almost Died On Mount Whitney

 Everything started off so wonderfully.
-We were merrily set upon our plan and reveling in our own strength, passing others with arrogance as if they were merely broken limbs in the way.
+We were merrily set upon our plan and reveling in our own strength, passing others with arrogance as if they were merely broken tree branches and sagebrush in the way.

 That is, until I started to slowly fall behind the herd, the limping antelope, as a mysterious lion approached in the distance.